rancher/dartboard/qasereporter-k6/README.md

     *   It uses the `QASE_TESTOPS_RUN_ID` if provided.
     *   If not, it creates a new test run in the specified `QASE_TESTOPS_PROJECT` with the name from `QASE_TEST_RUN_NAME`.
 3.  **Find Test Case**: It fetches the ID of the test case using the title provided in `QASE_TEST_CASE_NAME`.
+4.  **Validate Test Case Parameters**:
+    *   If the fetched Qase test case has parameters defined, the reporter validates that an environment variable exists for each parameter title.
+    *   It supports both "single" and "group" parameter types in Qase.
+    *   If any parameter's corresponding environment variable is not set, the reporter will exit with a fatal error.
+    *   The collected key-value pairs are sent with the test result to Qase.
 4.  **Parse k6 Results**:
     *   In **Summary Mode**, it reads `K6_SUMMARY_JSON_FILE` to extract the status of all checks and thresholds.
     *   In **Granular Mode**, it reads `K6_OUTPUT_FILE` line by line, parsing `Metric` and `Point` objects to determine the status of checks and thresholds.